-So you get the call from your agent that the title company has received the loan documents and needs to set up an appointment.
+So you get the call from your agent that the title company has received the home loan documents and needs to set up an appointment.
 Lucky you!
-If you are a first time home buyer, everyone tells you to "get ready to sign your life away" or "man is your wrist going to tired from all that signing" or "be prepared for a hour of misery" and so on and so on.
-My goal with this post is to "dissect the loan package", and take away as much anxiety as I can.
+If you are a first time home buyer, everyone tells you to “get ready to sign your life away” or “man is your wrist going to tire from all that signing” or “be prepared for an hour of misery” and so on and so on.
+My goal with this post is to “dissect the loan package”, and take away as much anxiety as I can.
 I have over 6000 loan signings under my belt, and the average person may do 10 in a lifetime.
 A skilled signer should be able to get you through the package in about 30 minutes.

 Lender’s Instructions – These instruct the Escrow Officer and title company on how the lender wants the fees displayed on the settlement statement, how documents are to be processed, and where and when title policies are to be delivered.

 Note – Borrowers promise to pay (actual language from the note – you are making a promise!) the principal of the loan along with interest on unpaid principal over a specific term.
 30 years is the most common term.
 Due dates, late fees, and how you will be notified if late are also detailed.

 Deed of Trust– The 800 pound gorilla of the loan package.
 This is a “Security Instrument” for the lender.
 What are they securing?
 The amount of the loan provided to purchase the home.
 What is being used to secure the amount of the loan?
 That’s right, the property.
 In Arizona, when this document records with the county, the transfer of the property is final and the house is yours!